-Sales force activities that violate applicable laws or regulations could result in government or third party actions against us, which could harm our business.
+Sales force activities that violate applicable laws or regulations could result in government or third-party actions against us, which could harm our business.

-For example, allegations were made by various media outlets that certain of our sales representatives in Mainland China failed to adequately follow and enforce our policies and regulations.
+For example, in 2014, allegations were made by various media outlets that certain of our sales representatives in Mainland China failed to adequately follow and enforce our policies and regulations.
 In response to these allegations, our Audit Committee commenced an internal review and Chinese regulators commenced a review of our business in Mainland China.
 For a further description of these matters, see "-Negative news reports in Mainland China led to a review by Chinese regulators into our business in Mainland China and caused us to temporarily modify some of our business practices in that market and resulted in fines and other monetary penalties.
-These temporary modifications, any further sanctions imposed on us by the Chinese authorities and any associated adverse publicity may harm our business and financial condition".
+These temporary modifications, any similar sanctions imposed on us by the Chinese authorities and any associated adverse publicity may continue to harm our business and financial condition."

-In addition, the direct selling industry in Japan continues to experience regulatory and media scrutiny.
-For example, other direct selling companies have been suspended from sponsoring activities in the past.
-Over the last few years, we have received warnings from regulatory agencies in certain prefectures about the number of general inquiries and complaints about us and our distributors.
-While we have taken steps to strengthen distributor compliance, education and training efforts in Japan, we cannot be certain that such efforts will be successful.
-As a result, the government could take action against us, including fines, suspensions or other sanctions, or the company and the direct selling industry could receive further negative media attention, all of which could harm our business.
-Approximately 12% of our 2014 revenue was generated in Japan.
+The direct selling industry in Japan continues to experience regulatory and media scrutiny, and other direct selling companies have been suspended from sponsoring activities in the past.
+Japan imposes strict requirements regarding how distributors approach prospective customers.
+Over the last few years, we have from time to time received warnings from regulatory agencies in certain prefectures about the number of general inquiries and complaints about us and our distributors.
+In 2013, we changed our distributor sign-up process in Japan and expanded our distributor compliance, education and training efforts in Japan to address concerns expressed by Japanese regulatory agencies.
+However, we cannot be certain that our efforts will successfully prevent regulatory actions against us, including fines, suspensions or other sanctions, or that the company and the direct selling industry will not receive further negative media attention, all of which could harm our business.

 Except in Mainland China, members of our sales force are not employees and act independently of us.
 The most significant area of risk for such activities relates to improper product claims and claims regarding the business opportunity of joining our sales force.
 We implement strict policies and procedures to ensure our sales force complies with legal requirements.
 However, given the size of our sales force, we experience problems from time to time.
-For example, product claims made by some of our sales force in 1990 and 1991 led to a United States Federal Trade Commission ("FTC") investigation that resulted in our entering into a consent decree with the FTC and various state regulatory agencies.
+For example, product claims made by some of our sales force in 1990 and 1991 led to a United States Federal Trade Commission ("FTC") investigation that resulted in our entering into a consent agreement with the FTC and various agreements with state regulatory agencies.
 In addition, rulings by the South Korean Federal Trade Commission and by judicial authorities against us and other companies in South Korea indicate that vicarious liability may be imposed on us for the criminal activity of our sales force.
-We have also seen an increase in the use of social media by our sales force, and an increase in sales aids and promotional material produced by our sales force in some markets, increasing the burden on us to monitor compliance of such materials, and increasing the risk that such materials could contain problematic product or marketing claims in violation of our policies and applicable regulations.
+We have also seen an increase in the use of social media by our sales force, and an increase in sales aids and promotional material produced by our sales force in some markets, increasing the burden on us to monitor compliance of such materials, and increasing the risk that such materials could contain problematic claims in violation of our policies and applicable regulations.
 As we expand internationally, our sales force often attempts to anticipate which markets we will open in the future and begin marketing and sponsoring activities in markets where we are not qualified to conduct business.
-We could face fines, suspensions or other legal action if our sales force violates applicable laws and regulations.
+We could face fines, suspensions or other legal action if our sales force violates applicable laws and regulations, and our reputation and brand could be negatively impacted.